caporizzi/Bulles/README.md

 ### Step-by-step code implementation

-Rank 0 starts by reading the whole file.
-This ensure a consistent copy.
-Then we broadcast the dimension to all the rank through MPI_Bcast.
+Rank 0 begins by reading the entire input file to ensure a single, consistent copy of the image.
+After that, the image dimensions are broadcast to all ranks using `MPI_Bcast`, so every rank knows the size of the data.
-Then we decide which rank gets which row through buidl, count and rows.
-Then we send the rows to the rank through MPI_Scatterv.
-Now each rank has its own rows to work on and we can avoid conflicts.
-Now we apply a threshold to all the value, ensuring we only end up with 0 and 1 value.

-At this point, we can leverage the parallelisation.
-Each rank will execute on it's own rows.
-It perform a connected component labeling (CCL), this means provisional labels will be given.
-We prepare the max label per rank.
-Now we perform the offset: each rank gets a base offset, then adds it to its labels.
-After the offset, no different rank will have the same label ID.
-Now we need to find the cross rank equivalence.
-Through MPI sendrecv, each rank will send its bottom row, and each rank will receive the top row from rank-1.
-We record the equivalence.
-This give the interrank equivalence.
-We also perform a local Union-Find.
-This give the intrarank equivalence.
-We then gather all the equivalence pair to rank 0 through MPI_Gatherv.
-Now we create a globalMap which will be used for the global merge.
-Now we broadcast the new mapping and we remap.
-Gather full labeled image through MPI_Gatherv and write the output.
+Next, we determine how many rows each rank will process using `build_counts_displs`, which calculates the number of rows per rank, the total number of elements per rank, and the starting offsets for each rank.
+The rows are then distributed to each rank using `MPI_Scatterv`, giving each rank its own portion of the image to work on independently, which avoids conflicts.

+Once each rank has its local rows, a threshold is applied to convert the image into a binary mask with values 0 and 1, identifying background and foreground pixels.

+At this stage, parallel processing begins.
+Each rank performs Connected Component Labeling (CCL) on its local sub-image.
+This assigns provisional labels to connected foreground pixels.
+The maximum label used by each rank is recorded.

+To ensure globally unique labels, an offset is computed for each rank using `MPI_Exscan`.
+Each rank adds its offset to its local labels, so no two ranks share the same label ID.

+Next, cross-rank equivalences are identified.
+Each rank sends its bottom row to the next rank and receives the top row from the previous rank using `MPI_Sendrecv`.
+Any labels that match across these rows are recorded as equivalences.
+In addition, a local Union-Find structure resolves intrarank equivalences between provisional labels.

+All equivalence pairs (inter- and intra-rank) are gathered on rank 0 using `MPI_Gatherv`.
+Rank 0 then builds a global mapping (`globalMap`) that assigns compact, consecutive labels for all connected components across ranks.

+This global mapping is broadcast to all ranks, which then remap their local labels accordingly.
+Finally, the fully labeled image is gathered on rank 0 using `MPI_Gatherv` and written to the output file.

 ## Verification
-Here, my code pass through several test cases to prove it works as intended
+Here, my code pass through several test cases to prove it works as intended.

 ### Testcase 1
 From the Testcase 1, launched with 3 process, we expect the result to have 2 labels max.